 You can customize your workout intensity on-demand with eight resistance levels with a simple turn of the resistance knob.
 So, riders of all types can get a workout matched to their fitness level and desired intensity.
 Also, the belt drive system with magnetic resistance allows for smooth and quiet operation.

-To keep you at the top of your training, the SB120 Recumbent Bike features an easy-to-read fitness monitor that displays time, speed, distance, calories, and pulse to help you stay motivated.
-In addition, built-in hand pulse grips on the handles next to the seat allow you to easily track your heart rate to ensure you get the results you want.
+To keep you on top of your training, the SB120 Recumbent Bike features an easy-to-read fitness monitor that displays time, speed, distance, calories, and pulse to help you stay motivated.
+In addition, built-in hand HR pulse grips on the handles next to the seat allow you to easily track your heart rate to ensure you get the desired results.

-The XTERRA Fitness SB120 Recumbent Bike comes with an adjustable padded seat with a padded seatback.
+The XTERRA Fitness SB120 Recumbent Bike has an adjustable padded seat with a padded seatback.
 The seat comes with a lever-based adjustment system; however, the backrest does not adjust independently from the seat.
 The featured oversized adjustable foot pedals allow you to go the distance comfortably.